 As a response to government inaction, on March 1, 1943, the American Jewish Congress held a massive rally at Madison Square Garden in New York City.
 They also endorsed an eleven-point proposal for rescue efforts.
 In response to public pressure, Assistant Secretary of State Breckinridge Long announced a conference to address the crisis two days later.
 The British government, which controlled the territory of Bermuda, offered that location as an area where protests were unlikely and the press could be easily managed.4 Jewish organizations sent recommendations to attendees in advance of the conference, but they were largely ignored.

 Three American delegates and three British delegates met at the Horizons resort in Bermuda between April 19th and 30th.5 The pre-conference briefing documents laid out a rigid American position.
-According this document, the United States:
+According to this document, the United States:

 –Would not promise American money for relief projects

 –Could not transport refugees for long distances

 –Should request neutral nations take refugees

 –Should call for a meeting of the Intergovernmental Committee on Refugees (IGCR)

 –Should remind the British that Congress would not expand the American immigration quotas "which are the most liberal of any nation in the world"

-Despite the supposed importance the American and British governments placed on the Intergovernmental Committee's rescue and relief projects, the IGRC Executive Committee did not meet until August 1943, more than three months after the end of the Bermuda Conference.
-It did not initiate any relief or rescue projects in 1943.
+Despite the supposed importance that the American and British governments placed on the Intergovernmental Committee's rescue and relief projects, the IGRC Executive Committee did not meet until August 1943, more than three months after the end of the Bermuda Conference.
+It did not begin any relief or rescue projects in 1943.